- Start date:

 - International fees:

-This programme gives you a solid grounding in the business psychology science relevant to consulting and management.
+This masters degree gives you a solid grounding in the business psychology science relevant to consulting and management.

 You’ll apply modern psychological principles to contemporary organisations and organisational problems, working alongside psychologists to develop your skills in research, problem-solving and consultancy.

-Taught by leading researchers and experienced practitioners among one of Europe’s most influential groups of organizational psychologists, you’ll gain a broad understanding of contemporary organisations to prepare for a career applying business psychology in the public or private sector.
+Taught by leading researchers and experienced practitioners, you’ll gain a broad understanding of contemporary organisations to prepare for a career applying business psychology in the public or private sector.

 - Course content